mizrael/davidguida.net/src/_posts/2020-09-06-testing-azure-functions-on-azure-devops-part-1-setup.md

 	}
 }</pre>

 The next thing to do is to create our test class as usual.
-Now, it&#8217;s quite likely that we might want to split our tests into multiple classes.
+Now, it's quite likely that we might want to split our tests into multiple classes.

 #### In this case, we have to make sure to not spin up more than one Functions Host.